 Longer captions with elements of storytelling and authenticity are particularly powerful because they enable brands to appear more human and build deeper connections with their target audience.
 Done right, wordy captions also stop scrollers in their tracks and increase the time they spend looking at your post.

-Long captions have become a bit of a trend recently, first adopted by influencers who use Instagram captions like micro-blogs.
+Long captions have become a bit of a trend, first adopted by influencers who use Instagram captions like micro-blogs.

 In addition to being a trend, long captions are a part of a larger shift towards authenticity and bring added credibility to a platform long criticized for being too superficial.